patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 ```

 In general, all questions you might have regarding the model or your implementation should be asked in your PR and discussed/solved in the PR.
-This way, [name of teacher] will always be pinged when you commiting new code or if you have a question.
+This way, [name of teacher] will always be notified when you are committing new code or if you have a question.
 It is often very helpful to point [name of teacher] to your added code so that [name of teacher] can efficiently understand your problem or question.

-To do so, you can go to the "Files changed" tab where you see all of your changes, go to a line regarding which you want to ask a question, and click on the "+" symbol to add a comment.
-Whenever, a question or problem has been solved, you can click on the "Resolve" button of the created comment.
+To do so, you can go to the "Files changed" tab where you see all of your changes, go to a line regarding which you want to ask a question and click on the "+" symbol to add a comment.
+Whenever a question or problem has been solved, you can click on the "Resolve" button of the created comment.

-The same way, [name of teacher] will open comments when reviewing your code.
-We recommend to ask most questions on GitHub on your PR.
+In the same way, [name of teacher] will open comments when reviewing your code.
+We recommend asking most questions on GitHub on your PR.
 For some very general
-questions which are not very useful for the public, feel free to ping [name of teacher] by Slack or mail.
+questions that are not very useful for the public, feel free to ping [name of teacher] by Slack or mail.

 ### Adapt the generated model's code for [name of model]

-At first we will focus only on the model itself and not care about the tokenizer.
+At first, we will focus only on the model itself and not care about the tokenizer.
 All the relevant code should be found in
 the generated files `src/transformers/models/[lowercase name of model]/modeling_[lowercase name of model].py`
 and `src/transformers/models/[lowercase name of model]/configuration_[lowercase name of model].py`.

 Now you can finally start coding :).
 The generated code in `src/transformers/models/[lowercase name of model]/modeling_[lowercase name of model].py` will
-either have the same architecture as BERT or BART if it's an encoder-decoder model.
+either has the same architecture as BERT or BART if it's an encoder-decoder model.
 At this point, you should remind yourself what you've learned in the beginning about the theoretical aspects of the model: *How is the model different from BERT or BART?*".
 Implement those changes which often means to change the *self-attention* layer, the order of the normalization layer, etc...
-Here it is often useful to look at similar architecture of already existing models in Transformers.
+Here it is often useful to look at the similar architecture of already existing models in Transformers.

 **Note** that at this point, you don't have to be very sure that your code is fully correct or clean.
 Rather, it is advised to add a first *unclean*, copy-pasted version of the original code to
 `src/transformers/models/[lowercase name of model]/modeling_[lowercase name of model].py` until you feel like all the
 necessary code is added.
 From our experience, it is much more efficient to quickly add a first version of the required code
-and improve/correct the code iteratively with the conversion script as descriped in the next section.
+and improve/correct the code iteratively with the conversion script as described in the next section.
 The only thing that has to work at this
 point is that you can instantiate the 🤗Transformers implementation of [name of model], *i.e.* the following command works:

 ```python